 But if you're after maximizing profits, then choose the top-selling products or those with high demand.
 You may use online tools like the Google Keyword Planner to find the most searched brands and product categories related to the product/s you want to sell.

-Especially if you’ll buy and sell online, consider selling any of the following top-selling items in the Philippines:
+Thinking of buying and selling products to earn extra income?
+Consider any of the following top-selling items in the Philippines: